Locality is the go-to for anything to do with community projects.

 This programme will fund a range of tenures in addition to funding affordable rent and shared ownership schemes.
 Affordable rent and shared ownership schemes can also be funded with capital grants through the existing Shared Ownership and Affordable Homes programme (SOAHP) 2016 to 2021.

-Community enterprise funding
+Community business funding and support

 The Community Investment Fund (run by Social and Sustainable Capital) invests between £250,000 and £1m in community-based, locally led organisations which are providing essential support and services to improve the well-being of local residents, developing the local economy and creating positive social change for all individuals in the community.